Code-with-Ski/Canvas-LMS-Mods/README.md

 ## Current Customizations Available

+- Global
+  - Enable full-width for body

+- Dashboard
+  - Enable "See all courses" button on the dashboard

+- Course
+  - Global for Course
+    - Enable sticky course header
+  - Modules
+    - Enable "Jump to Module" selection

 - Admin
   - Course Search
     - Prevents input for "Show only blueprint courses" from filling to the end of the page in desktop view